Palestinian rocket attacks on Israel: Casualties, fatalities and rockets fired

+Misfired rockets

 Misfired rockets have also killed and injured Palestinians within the Gaza Strip.
 Due to restrictions on information politics and a lack of free press in the Gaza Strip, precisely reporting the number of Palestinian victims is difficult.
 As far as it became known, the missiles, rockets and mortars have killed six Palestinians and injured dozens more.
 On 8 June 2005, rockets fired at the Israeli settlement of Ganei Tal killed two Palestinian workers and one Chinese worker in a packing plant.
 On 2 August 2005, a rocket apparently launched by Islamic Jihad killed a 6-year-old boy and his father in Beit Hanoun.
 On 26 December 2008 a mortar aimed at Israel killed two Palestinian girls in the Gaza Strip, aged 5 and 12.
+In November 2012 three relatives, including infant son, of a BBC journalist Jehad Mashhrawi was killed by what was initially attributed to IDF strike, with photo of Jehad holding his dead son becoming viral in world media, but a few months later UN attributed the strike to a rocket fired from Gaza.
+On 25 June 2014 a child was killed by a misfired rocket.
+On 28 July 2014 Hamas rockets exploded inside Gaza killing seven and damaging Al-Shati refugee camp and Al-Shifa Hospital.
+On 8 May 2019 in a rare admission, Islamic Jihad confirmed that a Palestinian child was killed by their own misfired rocket.
+In 2022 overall 16 people estimated were killed by rockets falling short in Gaza.
+In 2021 HRW investigation revealed that Hamas rockets fired towards Israel also killed "undetermined" number of civilians in Gaza when they fell short.
+On 11 May 2023 a failed rocket killed four civilians in Beit Hanoun as out of 507 fired rockets 110 fell short in Gaza.
+In October 2023, the Al-Ahli Arab Hospital explosion was initially attributed to Israeli airstrike, until after independent evidence became available it was attributed to a misfired Islamic Jihad rocket.

+Statistics

 Precisely counting the number of rockets fired is impossible, and differing estimates have been given.
 The injury figures and attack counts below are attributed to the Israeli Ministry of Foreign Affairs.
 Prior to 4 September 2005, the majority of attacks were against Israeli targets within the Gaza Strip.